Re-introduce demosaic algorithm VNG4 to avoid noise artifacts of Pentax K200D

 But that said, as far as I can tell the Green issue is unrelated to the artifacts shown in the sample images.

-#10 Updated by Ulrich Pegelow about 5 years ago
+#10 Updated by Ulrich Pegelow over 7 years ago

 I find the artifacts quite noticeable even if equalizer is off (only basecurve and sharpen activated).
 Fully zoomed in the

 image looks a bit like printed on a textile canvas.

 Green equilibration quite obviously helps a lot.
 Noise remains of course but structural artifacts are gone.